-Register of interests 6 years following termination of employment/governorship Training and CPD records including development requests 6 years following termination of employment/governorship Performance appraisal forms and correspondence 6 years following termination of employment Discipline case files 6 years following termination of employment/last action on file Staff records of an investigation that has a significant element of an allegation or report of abuse until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer Grievance case files 6 years following termination of employment/last action on file Settlement agreements, COT3 and employment tribunal correspondence 6 years following termination of employment/last action on file, if Legal action taken, retain for the life of Institution Performance management case files 6 years following termination of employment/last action on file Lesson observation assessment data 6 years following termination of employment/last action on file Trade Union correspondence 20 years following termination of employment/last action on file Subject Access and Freedom of Information requests 2 years following last action unless longer retention requirements apply (i.e. H&S, Employment Law) Allogations against a member of staff of a sexual nature Until the conclusion of the IICSA report.
-Thereafter, in line with the harm threshold: until the accused has reached normal pension age or for a period of 10 years from the date of the Allegations against a member of staff of a sexual nature. allegation if that is longer until the accused has reached Allegations against a member of staff meeting the 'harm threshold' normal pension age or for a period of 10 years from the date of the allegation if that is longer Low level concerns raised by staff or students in relation to staff conduct with students (concerns that do not meet the 'harm threshold') until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer are consulted before disposing of other similar records.
+Register of interests 6 years following termination of employment/governorship Training and CPD records including development requests 6 years following termination of employment/governorship Performance appraisal forms and correspondence 6 years following termination of employment Discipline case files 6 years following termination of employment/last action on file Staff records of an investigation that has a significant element of an allegation or report of abuse until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer Grievance case files 6 years following termination of employment/last action on file 6 years following termination of Settlement agreements, COT3 and employment tribunal correspondence employment/last action on file, if Legal action taken, retain for the life of Institution Performance management case files 6 years following termination of employment/last action on file Lesson observation assessment data 6 years following termination of employment/last action on file Trade Union correspondence 20 years following termination of employment/last action on file Subject Access and Freedom of Information requests 2 years following last action unless longer retention requirements apply (i.e. H&S, Employment Law) Until the conclusion of the IICSA report.
+Thereafter, in line with the harm threshold: until the accused has reached normal pension age or for a period of 10 years from the date of the Allegations against a member of staff of a sexual nature. allegation if that is longer until the accused has reached Allegations against a member of staff meeting the 'harm threshold' normal pension age or for a period of 10 years from the date of the allegation if that is longer until the accused has reached Low level concerns raised by staff or students in relation to staff conduct with students (concerns that do not meet the 'harm threshold') normal pension age or for a period of 10 years from the date of the allegation if that is longer are consulted before disposing of other similar records.
 Examples of legislation with retention stipulations include: